 The second-placed submission arguably provided a more compelling vision of a future skyscraper, tapping a much-publicized emerging technology: drones.
 Taking the place of Rafael Viñoly’s 432 Park Avenue, the Hive works as a huge docking port for commercial and personal quadcopters, helping to deliver packages to residents across the city.
 Covered with different-sized modules, the ever-changing facades possess organic qualities, as drones glide in and out from the core like pollen on the wind.

 Mountaintop Gallery by Sou Fujimoto Architects, Yashima, Japan

 Closely fought architecture competitions continue to proliferate to this day, and proof can be found in the shape of a particularly notable international design contest in Yashima, Japan.
 The Mountaintop Facility is planned to regenerate the area as a new cultural hotspot — perhaps akin to nearby cultural destinations like Naoshima, home to a host of Tadao Ando–designed museums.

 Takashi Sou’s Kyoto-based studio SUO won the commission with a looping pavilion in steel and timber, but the second-placed proposal by Sou Fujimoto Architects was even more striking in the eyes of many.
 Fujimoto conceived a floating, semi-transparent plane of mesh as a vanishingly thin observation platform overlooking the surrounding forest.

 While these memorable losing projects may never come to pass, they offer up a provocative and often inspiring vision of an alternative architectural reality.
 Got one of your own?
-Enter it into the A+Awards now.
+Submit it for the upcoming 8th Annual A+Awards.